Cohomology classes of complex approximable algebras: Introduction

-\end{enumerate} \end{defn} In his paper \cite{volumes_chen} Chen asks whether any graded approximable algebra is in fact a subalgebra of the algebra of sections of a big line bundle.
-A counter-example was given to this in \cite{maclean}, where the graded approximable algebra is equal to the section ring of an {\it infinite} divisor\footnote{Infinite in this context meaning an infinite formal sum of Weil divisors with real coefficients $\sum_i a_i D_i$.}.
-The subsequent paper \cite{maclean2} showed that any approximable algebra is indeed a subalgebra of the section ring of such a divisor.
-Moreover, it was established that if $X$ is a smooth complex algebraic variety of dimension $d$ and $D=\sum_{i=1}^\infty a_i D_i$ is an infinite Weil divisor on $X$ such that the sum of divisor classes $ \sum_{i=1}^\infty a_i[D_i ]$ converges in the Neron Severi space $NS(X)$ to a finite real big cohomology class $[D]$ then the algebra $\oplus_m H^0(mD)$ is approximable. \\ \\ The main result of this note proves that the converse is true. \begin{thm} Let ${\bf B}$ be an approximable algebra over $\mathbb{C}$ and let $X({\bf B})$ and $D({\bf B})=\sum_{i=1}^\infty a_iD_i$ be the smooth complex variety and infinite Weil divisor constructed in \cite{maclean2} such that ${\bf B}$ is a full dimensional sub algebra of the section ring of $D(\bf B)$.
-The sum of cohomology classes in $NS(X)$, the Neron Severi space of $X$, $\sum_{i=1}^\infty a_i [D_i]$ is then a convergent series. \end{thm} In section 2 we set notion and recall such results from \cite{maclean2} as will be necessary.
-Section 3 contains the proof of Theorem \ref{main}.
+In his paper \cite{volumes_chen}, Chen asks whether any graded approximable algebra is in fact a subalgebra of the algebra of sections of a big line bundle.
+A counter-example to this is given in \cite{maclean}, where the graded approximable algebra is equal to the section ring of an {\it infinite} divisor.\footnote{Infinite in this context means an infinite formal sum of Weil divisors with real coefficients $\sum_i a_i D_i$.} The subsequent paper \cite{maclean2} shows that any approximable algebra is indeed a subalgebra of the section ring of such a divisor.
+Moreover, it is established that if $X$ is a smooth complex algebraic variety of dimension $d$ and $D=\sum_{i=1}^\infty a_i D_i$ is an infinite Weil divisor on $X$ such that the sum of divisor classes $ \sum_{i=1}^\infty a_i[D_i ]$ converges in the N\'eron--Severi space $\NS(X)$ to a finite real big cohomology class $[D]$, then the algebra $\oplus_m H^0(mD)$ is approximable.